Attila Aşkar: Visiting positions

 He held many visiting research scientist and professor positions at prestigious universities like Brown University, Princeton University, Paris University VI, the Max-Planck Institute in Göttingen, Germany and the Royal Institute of Technology in Stockholm, Sweden.

 Research areas

-Dr. Aşkar's recent research interests included scattering of classical and quantum waves, wavelet analysis and molecular dynamics.
+Aşkar's recent research interests included scattering of classical and quantum waves, wavelet analysis and molecular dynamics.
 He is the author of over eighty research journal articles and two books.